 Mental Health and Child Custody

-Judges are only permitted to evaluate child custody based on what’s in the best interests of the child.
-One of the twelve statutory factors for this includes the mental health of the parents.
+Judges evaluate the best interests of a child.
+The custody statute highlights twelve factors a court must consider.
+One of the twelve factors includes the mental health of the parents.

-In order to count against a parent, it must be shown why that parent’s mental health issue works against the best interests of the child.
+In order to count against a parent, a parent’s mental health issue must work against the best interests of the child.
 The mere presence of a mental health issue is not enough to influence the custody analysis.

-Mental health issues may be considered a disabling condition which can impact a parent’s ability to find employment.
+A parent’s mental health issues may be disabling.
+This can impact that parent’s ability to find employment.
 Parental income influences child support calculations.

-Some divorces and custody matters involve arguing over whether and to what extent a parent with a mental health issue can earn income for the purpose of providing child support to the other parent.
-Often experts, like doctors or vocational evaluators, are necessary to assist the court with these determinations.
+In some divorces and custody matters, parents argue over whether and to what extent a parent with a mental health issue can earn income for the purpose of providing child support to the other parent.
+Experts, like doctors or vocational evaluators, may be necessary to assist the court with these decisions.

 Similar to child support, mental health issues may also impact a spouse’s ability to work.
-In such a case, especially if the other spouse is earning a healthy income and the marriage is long-term, the spouse with the mental health condition may have a better argument for receiving spousal maintenance in a divorce.
-As in the child support situation, experts are often needed in these spousal maintenance disputes as well.
+In such a case, especially if the other spouse is earning a healthy income and the marriage is long-term, the spouse with the mental health condition may have an argument for receiving spousal maintenance in a divorce.
+As in the child support situation, experts are often needed in these spousal maintenance disputes.